TimBr2/Internship/Conda_ShinyEnv/publish_shinyapp.md

 # Publish ShinyApp
 This file explains step by step how to publish a ShinyApp on the vesalius.ugent.be server.
 All code in this file was made to make the ShinyApp for SingleCell_DiffTrack public.
 For different projects, different names can be used.
+First of all, make sure you are connected to the UGent VPN, otherwise you can't connect to vesalius.ugent.be.

 ## Step 1: Create a directory for the ShinyApp
 Make a new directory for the ShinyApp, put all the files in this directory that the ShinyApp uses.
 This is the actual app (named specifically app.R, nothing else), the data, any other scripts the ShinyApp sources, pictures the ShinyApp uses, ...
 Be aware, the name of this directory will also be the name of the public ShinyApp.